 Equipment, CLOTHING AND SHOES:

 There are no special clothing regulations.
-Full leg cover is recommended for the middle and long events.
+Full leg cover is recommended for all events.
 Protective eye-wear can be advantageous, but is not required.

 All competitors must carry a whistle for safety purposes.
 The start crews will check that you have a whistle with you.
 You will not be allowed to start the middle or long events unless you have a whistle.
 Whistles will be for sale at the package pickup and the Event Centre for CA$2.00 cash.